-· Discontinuous inductor current mode effects are automatically incorporated.
+· Discontinuous inductor current effects are automatically incorporated in my model.

 · Time-varying switching frequency, duty cycle, input voltage, load, and current mode control feedback effects are easily implemented.
 See Variable Switching Frequency , On-demand waveforms , Averaged Current Mode Control Model - A Solution.

-· The averaged model is based entirely on time domain arguments.
-No frequency-domain or sampled data z-domain theory/approximations are needed (but frequency-domain circuit characteristics can still be easily obtained).
+· My averaged model is based entirely on time domain arguments.
+No frequency-domain or sampled data z-domain theory/approximations are needed (but small signal frequency-domain characteristics can still be easily obtained).
 And, in fact, I don't even explicitly consider or use the concept of "sampling" (for the inductor current).
 Given my model's apparent success this is interesting at the least!

 · There's still some significant inaccuracies in the output voltage results of the averaged model that are not fully addressed.
 But I've got a pretty good work-around.
 And I suspect these inaccuracies are not always (at least in some published models) accounted for in conventional averaged models either.
 See Vout Discrepancy Intro and Rethinking Averaged Vout calculation.

 Detailed Time-Step Simulation Strengths

 During much of my career I believed that everything you needed to know about a power converter circuit, especially efficiency, could be answered by a detailed and accurate transient SPICE simulation of the circuit.

 The "gold standard" for circuit analysis is, in my opinion, such a transient timestep analysis using a Spice simulator (ASSUMING your component models are truly trustworthy!).
 It can include component nonlinearities, arbitrary circuit designs, and time-dependent circuit conditions.
 Of course, your SPICE models need to be very realistic.
 Otherwise, you're probably wasting your time using SPICE simulation.
-For that matter though, in order to be trustworthy, ANY circuit analysis method should incorporate realistic component models.
+For that matter though, in order to be trustworthy, ANY circuit analysis method should incorporate very realistic component models.

 In addition my averaged SPICE time-step simulations demonstrate, in some detail, the important phenomenon of Current Mode Control instability in large signal time domain analysis (as also Dr. Ridley's does!).
 Whereas conventional averaged PWM models don't!
 Since many modern power converters use Current Mode Control techniques, this is a very large advantage for my new methods.